Health benefits and the human body

-During the sixteenth and seventeenth century travel and trade not only increased access to the classical ingredients mentioned in the ancient medicines but, with the discovery of the Americas, it was also a period in which new remedies were being discovered.
+During the 16th and 17th centuries travel and trade not only increased access to the classical ingredients mentioned in the ancient medicines but, with the discovery of the Americas, it was also a period in which new remedies were being discovered.
 Locally available plants (especially herbs) were now being used in conjunction with spices from the Middle East and Indies, and plants from the New World.
-Apothecaries, on whom the physicians relied for their medicinal ingredients, began to stock an increasing range of products – with spices like ginger being particularly popular.
+Apothecaries, on whom the physicians relied for their medicinal ingredients, began to stock an increasing range of products – with spices such as ginger being particularly popular.

-What is important to remember is that these ingredients were also making their way on to tables at the same time, and the wealthier the customer, the more exotic the range of products they would likely experience.
+It’s important to remember that these ingredients were also making their way on to tables at the same time, and the wealthier the customer, the more exotic the range of products they would be likely to experience.
 However, even those of lower social standings would know how to prepare herbal remedies and a number of family cookbooks from this period contain recipes for medicine.
 A cook could do the same job as an apothecary, although on a smaller scale and perhaps with a more limited range of ingredients.
-With this in mind, it is worth finishing on the comments made by Andrew Boorde (1490-1549) in his Dyetary of Healthy (Dietary of Health):
+With this in mind, we finish on the comments made by Andrew Boorde (1490-1549) in his Dyetary of Healthy (Dietary of Health):

 ‘A good Cook is already the halfe of a Physician, for the chief physic dothe come from the kitchen; wherefore the physician and the cook for sick men must consult together for the preparation of meate for sick men’.